Published or Revised October 09, 2015

 The Texas Institute of Jewelry Technology has added a new program to train students in the CAD/CAM technology, give them the competitive edge they need in today’s job market and help fill the demand for CAD/CAM specialists in our industry.

-Computer-Aided Jewelry Design is a one-semester, 16 credit-hour certificate course.
+Computer-Aided Jewelry Design is a 36 credit-hour certificate course.

-Our classroom is outfitted with 15 learning stations that run Matrix 3D Jewelry Design Software from Gemvision.
-Students design virtual jewelry on screen, color the image and send the file to one of our multiple-axis milling system mills that cuts a perfect wax model that is suitable for casting.
+Our classroom is outfitted with 18 learning stations that run Matrix 3D Jewelry Design Software from Gemvision.
+Students design virtual jewelry on screen, color the image and send the file to one of our multiple-axis milling system mills that cuts a perfect wax model that is suitable for casting or to our Perfactory® Micro 3D printer for a castable model.